-Performance of the DF bond in the first quarter of 2014
+Performance of the DF bond in the first half of 2014

-The performance of DF Deutsche Forfait AG's corporate bond during the first quarter of 2014 was equally marked by the publication of the preliminary consolidated loss for the financial year caused by the retrospective VAT payments and the naming of the company in the U.S. OFAC sanctions list.
-Having traded clearly above par following its May 2013 issue, the 7-year paper with a volume totaling EUR 30 million slumped in February 2014.
-On 31 March 2014 the DF bond was trading at 37.05%.
-The Entry Corporate Bond Index, which includes the DF bond, closed the quarter at 95.43%.
-All told, DF bonds with a volume of EUR 17.38 million (nominal) were traded during the first three months of 2014, which is equivalent to an average trading volume of EUR 275,905 per day.
+The performance of DF Deutsche Forfait AG's corporate bond during the first half of 2014 was marked by the publication of the preliminary consolidated net loss for the financial year 2013 and the naming of the company in the US OFAC sanctions list.
+Having traded clearly above par following its May 2013 issue, the 7-year paper with a volume totaling EUR 30 million slumped in February 2014 and closed at 32.00% on

+21 March.
+This was the lowest price in the first half of the year, from which the DF bond clearly recovered in the following months.
+The DF bond closed at 59.00% on 30 June 2014.
+The Entry Corporate Bond Index, which includes the DF bond, closed the first six months of 2014 at 100.79%.
+All told, DF bonds with a volume of EUR 23.31 million (nominal) were traded on the Frankfurt Stock Exchange during the first six months of 2014, which is equivalent to an average trading volume of EUR 189,471 per day.